BlueStaggo/BlueStaggo/README.md

 I'm @BlueStaggo!
-I like making games, usually with MonoGame or Godot.
-I primarily focus on C# and C++.
+My favourite programming language is C# and I am moving on to Rust.

 <!---
 BlueStaggo/BlueStaggo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.